Student-centric advice and objective recommendations

 First…do I have to be Catholic to attend a Catholic college?

 Catholic colleges usually welcome individuals from any faith to attend their institutions.
 In fact, 47% of students at Catholic colleges and universities are not Catholic.
 It is important to note that some Catholic schools may require students to attend mass or religious classes as a part of their curriculum.
-If you are concerned about the faith-based aspect of attending a Catholic college, be sure to do your research before applying.
+If you are concerned about the faith-based aspect of attending a Catholic college, be sure to do your research on your intended institution before applying.

 How is this list organized?